-The House of Sew is a studio of collaborative, creative, dog-friendly & human-friendly professionals.
-We are thankful, love nurturing talent, never forget to laugh at ourselves, and take celebrating birthdays and special occasions very seriously.
+The House of Sew is a studio of hard-working, collaborative, creative, dog-friendly & human-friendly professionals.
+We are thankful, love nurturing talent, and take celebrating birthdays and special occasions very seriously.
 Aside from fashion, sewing and sustainability, some of our shared interests include shrieking over cute things, music, art, and dance parties.

 Beverly is a multi-disciplinary artist who is well versed in the world of fashion and sewing.
 Since graduating in 2010 from the fashion design program at Istituto Marangoni, she has launched her namesake label, Beverly Gan and has experiences in different departments of fashion.
 Outside of The House of Sew, Beverly loves consulting and working on creative projects for advertising, theatre, and film.

 She is most passionate about minimalism, sustainable living, and our planet earth.

 While the bottom line is important, she is also passionate about making opportunities happen by leveraging her extensive network and introducing the right people.
 She helps turn ideas into action.